-So if you’re looking to buy an astoundingly cost-effective pair of speakers that’ll sound better than what you paid for then you may just have stumbled across a model like no other.
+So, if you’re searching to buy an astoundingly cost-effective pair of speakers that’ll sound better than what you paid for, you might just have stumbled across a model like no other.

 |Size||13.5 x 8.3 x 9.1 inches (34.3 x 21.1 x 23.1 cm)|